Bad colors with Canon 5D Mark II (esp with dark photos)

 Sorry for too many questions at once :-)

-#15 Updated by angryziber - over 6 years ago
+#15 Updated by angryziber - almost 7 years ago

 Another guess on why the brightness is too low is that darktable uses the wrong default exposure, so instead of applying my custom basecurve I see that exposure compensation of +0.7-0.8 does the same trick!